How To Introduce Nuts To Baby Safely

 What to do if your baby has a reaction

-Call an ambulance immediately if there are signs of a severe allergic reaction (anaphylaxis), such as difficult/noisy breathing or your baby becomes pale and floppy, or there is tongue swelling.’
+Call an ambulance immediately if there are signs of a severe allergic reaction (anaphylaxis), such as difficult/noisy breathing, your baby becomes pale and floppy, or there is tongue swelling.’

 If your child is in childcare, you will need to work with them to develop a management plan specific to your child.
 This should also be communicated to any family members and friends who care for your child.